-The NC reviews and determines annually whether each Director is independent in accordance with the requirements of the Listing Manual of the SGX-ST, the Code and where relevant, the recommendations set out in the Corporate Governance Practice Guidance 2021 ("CGPG").
+The NC reviews and determines annually whether each Director is independent in accordance with the requirements of the Listing Manual of the SGX-ST, the Code and where relevant, the recommendations set out in the Corporate Governance Practice Guidance 2022 ("CGPG").
 Under the Code, an Independent Director is one who is independent in conduct, character and judgement, and has no relationship with the Company, its related corporations, its substantial shareholders or its officers, that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interest of the Company.

-For the year under review, each Independent Director completed a declaration of independence form ("Declaration Form"), whereby they were required to assess their independence and submit it to the NC for review.
+For the year under review, each Independent Director completed a declaration of independence form ("Declaration Form"), whereby they were required to declare their independence and submit it to the NC for review.
 The Independent Directors are required to disclose to the Board their relationships with the Company, its related corporations, its substantial shareholders or its officers, if any, which may affect their independence.
 If the Board, having taken into consideration the views of the NC, determines that such Directors are still independent, notwithstanding the existence of such relationships, it will disclose the reasons for maintaining its view.

 Pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST which took effect on 1 January 2022, the continued appointment as an Independent Director of two long-serving Independent Directors, namely Mr Kwah Thiam Hock and Mr Tay Kah Chye, who were both first appointed to the Board on 14 July 2006, were approved in separate resolutions by shareholders at the Company's AGM held on 12 June 2020.
 Their re-appointment is valid until their retirement or resignation, or the conclusion of the third AGM following the passing of the resolution, whichever is the earliest.
-Based on an assessment of their performance for FY2021, the NC is satisfied that Mr Kwah and Mr Tay have continued to maintain independence in their oversight role.
+Based on an assessment of their performance for FY2022, the NC is satisfied that Mr Kwah and Mr Tay have continued to maintain independence in their oversight role.
 They have demonstrated strong independence in judgement and professionalism, as well as displayed objectivity in their conduct in the discharge of their duties and responsibilities as Independent Directors of the Company.
+Mr Tay Kah Chye and Mr Kwah Thiam Hock, who have each served more than 16 years on the Wilmar Board, will be retiring upon the conclusion of the Company's 2023 AGM and will not be seeking re-election.

-One of the Company's Independent Directors, Mr Teo Siong Seng, is the Executive Chairman and Managing Director of Pacific International Lines (Private) Limited ("PIL"), a container shipping company.
+One of the Company's Independent Directors, Mr Teo Siong Seng, is the Executive Chairman of Pacific International Lines (Private) Limited ("PIL"), a container shipping company.
 In his annual Declaration Form, Mr Teo declared that PIL provided shipping services to Raffles Shipping International Pte.
-Ltd. ("RSI"), which is an indirect whollyowned subsidiary of Wilmar and that all contracts between PIL and RSI were negotiated independently.
-For FY2021, PIL received freight charges amounting to US\$5.38 million from RSI.
+Ltd. ("RSI"), which is an indirect wholly-owned subsidiary of Wilmar and that all contracts between PIL and RSI were negotiated independently.
+For FY2022, PIL received freight charges amounting to US\$8.38 million from RSI.